Lab 3: Series and Parallel Resistive Circuit

 -

-Set the DC power supply to 1V output then turn on the output.
-Verify the voltage reading on the DMM agrees with the output of the DC power supply then turn it off.
+Set the DC power supply to 1V output, then turn on the output.
+Verify the voltage reading on the DMM agrees with the output of the DC power supply, then turn it off.
 If you are not seeing 1VDC at the DMM, verify your wiring and that you are using the correct output channel of the power supply.

 Lab Question 5: Adjust the power supply output to 1V, 2V, 5V, and 10V to complete the table below.
 Do the measurements agree with the estimate you made in the pre-lab?